serhiykobyakov/nanosecond-pulse-counter-using-Teensy/README.md

 - single pulse width 10 ns
 - max pulse repetition (linear range): 4·10<sup>6</sup> pulses per second

+There are no restrictions from the side of photomultiplier which are below those from preamplifier-discriminator, so these are my constraints.

 ### The device design

 First idea was to get a fast Arduino to count pulses and it was good since it is relatively simple in realization and cheap enough for the device to get born.
 Let's go bold and get the fastest - Teensy 4.0.
 And what's more, [frequency counter is already in stock](https://www.pjrc.com/teensy/td_libs_FreqCount.html).